W-David-Porter/acim/src/text/2-the-separation-and-the-atonement/iii-the-altar-of-god/index.md

 {% endif %}

-2. For perfect effectiveness the Atonement belongs at the centre of the inner altar, where it undoes the separation and restores the wholeness of the mind.
+2. For perfect effectiveness the Atonement belongs at the center of the inner altar, where it undoes the separation and restores the wholeness of the mind.
 ²Before the separation the mind was invulnerable to fear, because fear did not exist.
 ³Both the separation and the fear are miscreations that must be undone for the restoration of the temple, and for the opening of the altar to receive the Atonement.
 ⁴This heals the separation by placing within you the one effective defence against all separation thoughts and making you perfectly invulnerable.

 ::: details Expanded
-2. For perfect effectiveness the Atonement belongs at the centre of the inner altar, where it [the Atonement] undoes the separation and restores the wholeness of the mind.
+2. For perfect effectiveness the Atonement belongs at the center of the inner altar, where it [the Atonement] undoes the separation and restores the wholeness of the mind.
 ²Before the separation the mind was invulnerable to fear, because fear did not exist.
 ³Both the separation and the fear are miscreations that must be undone for the restoration of the temple, and for the opening of the altar to receive the Atonement.
 ⁴This [restoring the temple and opening the altar] heals the separation by placing within you the one effective defence against all separation thoughts and making you perfectly invulnerable.
 :::

 ::: details Substituted
-2. For perfect effectiveness the Atonement belongs at the centre of the inner altar, where the Atonement undoes the separation and restores the wholeness of the mind.
+2. For perfect effectiveness the Atonement belongs at the center of the inner altar, where the Atonement undoes the separation and restores the wholeness of the mind.
 ²Before the separation the mind was invulnerable to fear, because fear did not exist.
 ³Both the separation and the fear are miscreations that must be undone for the restoration of the temple, and for the opening of the altar to receive the Atonement.
 ⁴Restoring the temple and opening the altar heals the separation by placing within you the one effective defence against all separation thoughts and making you perfectly invulnerable.